MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-card-pages.md

 ### Promote actions
 Only promoted actions will display on mobile devices, so make sure you promote the actions that are most useful to users.
 For more information, see [Promoted Actions](devenv-promoted-actions.md).

+### Design the sub-page list for the tile view

+On mobile devices, line items are only displayed as tiles.
+By default, the first 5 fields defined on the page are used in the tiles.
+So it is important that you configure a `fieldgroup(Brick; <Field>` control in the table code to display the desired fields.
+For more information, see [Field Groups](devenv-field-groups.md).

 ### Configure actions to display in shortcut menu on rows